Top 14 Venture Capital Firms for FinTech Startups

 10. Flourish Ventures

-Flourish Ventures is a global venture firm that invests in entrepreneurs building technology to improve financial health.
-They focus on supporting innovations that create economic opportunity for individuals and small businesses.
+Flourish Ventures is a global venture firm that backs entrepreneurs building technology to improve financial health.
+Their focus is on supporting innovations that create prosperity for individuals and small businesses.

 - Industries of focus: Financial Services, FinTech